localmin/Multi-channel-NMF/README.md

 ## Features

-You can use execute Multi-channel NMF easily on Octave(of course MATLAB).
+You can execute Multi-channel NMF easily on Octave(of course MATLAB).

 ## Backgroud of Multi-channel NMF